-Owner: Version number: Effective date: Date of last review: Due for review: Academic Quality 10.4 August 2022 June 2022 2022/23
+Owner: Version number: Effective date: Review Date: Academic Quality 10.5 September 2024 July 2023

 This document is part of the Academic Regulations, Policies and Procedures which govern the University's academic provision.
 Each document has a unique document number to indicate which section of the series it belongs to.